charlie-url/rm_modular_weather/Documentation/readme.txt

 >TL;DR: WebParser downloads html code from weather.com, picks out 60 relevant words, and assigns each to a "StringIndex" number.
 You can import my premade [Measures] instead of trying to guess which StringIndex holds the data that you want.
 It only takes 1 line of code.

-1. Load the rm_modular_weather skin. (click the rainmeter icon from your taskbar and Load it from there)
+1. Load the rm_modular_weather skin. (click the Rainmeter icon from your taskbar and Load it from there)
 2. Click on "[Click to view data in the Log]" to see what data is loaded.
 2.1 In the Log, the name of the [Measure] is on the left and the data value is on the right 2.2.
 By default, AllWeatherInfo.inc is used in this skin.
 This loads all 60 possible data values.